Itvisors/mendix-PivotTableWebWidget/README.md

 The display action allows an additional class to be specified, containing the actual value.
 Most effective for a small number of unique values or enumerations.
 The class name will start with the fixed value display- followed by the actual value in lower case.
 Note that any values other than a thru z and 0 thru 9 are replaced by _ in the class name.

 # Click handling
-When the user clicks a cell, the widget will set the X and Y id values on the context object and call the action configured on the widget.
+When the user clicks a cell, the widget will call the action configured on the widget.

+For Mendix 10.21 and newer, the parameters are passed as action variables onClickX and onClickY to the microflow or nanoflow.
+When you select a microflow or nanoflow as action, you can configure the action variables as parameters.

+For earlier Mendix releases, the widget will set the X and Y id values on the context object.

 # Export

 The widget can export the table data as CSV.
+For Mendix 10.21 and newer, the file download is triggered directly from the browser.

-There are options to force a save file dialog directly from the browser.
-As some don't look very solid and others don't play well with React, this widget relies on the backend to handle the file creation.
+For earlier Mendix releases, the export relies on the backend to handle the file creation.
 You will need to do the following:
 - Create an entity that inherits from FileDocument to create the CSV file.
 - Create a microflow that handles the export:
     - Create an object of the entity that inherits from FileDocument.
 Unless the document needs to be kept, be sure to set DeleteAfterDownload to true.